lnxusr1/query-commander/docs/index.md

 pip install querycommander
 ```

-The above installs the basic software and only includes AWS integrations by default.
+The above installs the basic software with no built-in connectors.
 To install specific connectors or components use one or more of the following commands:

 ``` bash
 # Database Connectors